Why Returning from Maternity Leave Feels Harder Than Expected: What Actually Helps

 Try a weekly rhythm like:

-• Name trade-offs early (“To hit A, I’ll need to pause B.”).
+• Naming trade-offs early so decisions don't pile up (“To hit A, I’ll need to pause B.”)

 A Final Thought